IBM-Cloud/ansible-collection-ibm/docs/ibm_container_vpc_worker_pool.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

-  operating_system (False, str, None)
-    The operating system of the workers in the worker pool.

-  host_pool_id (False, str, None)
+  cluster (True, str, None)
-    The ID of the dedicated host pool associated with the worker pool
+    (Required for new resource) Cluster name

   worker_pool_name (True, str, None)
     (Required for new resource) worker pool name

+  taints (False, list, None)
+    WorkerPool Taints

   resource_group_id (False, str, None)
     ID of the resource group.

-  secondary_storage (False, str, None)
-    The secondary storage option for the workers in the worker pool.

   kms_account_id (False, str, None)
     Account ID of kms instance holder - if not provided, defaults to the account in use

-  cluster (True, str, None)
+  flavor (True, str, None)
-    (Required for new resource) Cluster name
+    (Required for new resource) cluster node falvor

-  labels (False, dict, None)
-    Labels

   vpc_id (True, str, None)
     (Required for new resource) The vpc id where the cluster is

+  operating_system (False, str, None)
+    The operating system of the workers in the worker pool.

   kms_instance_id (False, str, None)
     Instance ID for boot volume encryption

-  crk (False, str, None)
+  security_groups (False, list, None)
-    Root Key ID for boot volume encryption
+    Allow user to set which security groups added to their workers

-  taints (False, list, None)
+  zones (True, list, None)
-    WorkerPool Taints
+    (Required for new resource) Zones info

   worker_count (True, int, None)